majd1239/Casestudy/README.md

 3) Persistance Streaming DataFlow pipeline that stores the data in BQ table and mySQL tables

-4) API that provides the
+4) API that serves the data